 - Informal feedback on progress in labs/tutes

-- Graded assignments without comments
+- Graded assignments with comments

-- Quiz results
+- Interviews

-- Solutions to tutes, labs and assignments

 Your feedback to Us

 Monash is committed to excellence in education and regularly seeks feedback from students, employers and staff.
 One of the key formal ways students have to provide feedback is through SETU, Student Evaluation of Teacher and Unit.
 The University's student evaluation policy requires that every unit is evaluated each year.
 Students are strongly encouraged to complete the surveys.
 The feedback is anonymous and provides the Faculty with evidence of aspects that students are satisfied and areas for improvement.